mlip-cmu/s2023/lectures/17_fairness_measures/model_fairness.md

 In groups, post to `#lecture` tagging members:

-* Does the model meet anti-classification fairness wrt. gender?
+* Does the model meet anti-classification fairness w.r.t. gender?
 * Does the model meet group fairness?
 * Does the model meet equalized odds?
 * Is the model fair enough to use?